marcuslavagnole/quantile_regression_mhdi/README.md

-In this repository, one can find the R routines used in the article [Bayesian variable selection in quantile regression with random effects: An application to Municipal Human Development Index]().
-It is a joint work with Kelly C. M. Gonçalves and Mario Jorge Mendonça, published in the _Journal of Applied Statistics_.
+In this repository, one can find the R routines used in the article [Bayesian variable selection in quantile regression with random effects: An application to Municipal Human Development Index](https://doi.org/10.1080/02664763.2021.1950654).
+It is a joint work with Kelly C. M. Gonçalves, published in the _Journal of Applied Statistics_.

-In this repository, one can find the R routines used in the article Spatio-temporal instrumental variables regression with missing data: A Bayesian approach.
-It is a joint work with Kelly C. M. Gonçalves and Mario Jorge Mendonça, published in Computational Economics.

 This repo includes: